p7g/advent-of-code/README.md

 ## Instructions if you wanna use aoc.py

-1. Set up a Python virtual environment and install the dependencies with `python -m pip install -r requirements.txt`
+1. Set up a Python virtual environment and install the dependencies with `uv install`
 2. Grab the cookie named "session" from adventofcode.com after you've signed in and put that in a file called .aoc-session
 3. Name your solution files like 01.py (zero-padded to 2 digits)
 4. Optionally `from aoc import *` in your solutions to import the prelude